creesee/obsidian-days-left/README.md

 | `todayTomorrow`          | `true` / `false`            | `true`: shows "Today/Tomorrow". `false`: shows "0/1 days".                                        |
 | `showFinalDate`          | `true` / `false`            | Displays the target date below the block counter.                                                 |
 | `finalDateFormat`        | `D MMMM YYYY`               | Formats the final date (Uses [Moment.js syntax](https://momentjs.com/docs/#/displaying/format/)). |

+⚠️ Note on Spotlight: Spotlight styling and alerts work ONLY for dynamic upcoming events.
+If you use the from: parameter (duration mode), Spotlight features are automatically disabled for that specific block.

 ### Example of local override:
 ````markdown